 Ideally, it should display the available range for which a static address can be created so the user will not have to look elsewhere, but even if the available range was displayed, the user would still have to know which addresses are available, so maybe that's overly complicated.

 To be consistent, the user should either have to enter the entire address for both IPv4 and IPv6 static mappings, or only the variable portion (i.e., excluding the subnet or /64 prefix).

 Once the address is entered, the static mapping and the lease should both display the full address.
 DHCPv6 Leases is confused by the partial address, not knowing it should be the full address.

-#3 Updated by Chris Collins almost 2 years ago
+#3 Updated by Chris Collins over 2 years ago

 Did this ever get fixed?
 I ended up at this page trying to diagnose static ipv6 mappings.

 I have configured static mappings for 2 devices, but they are been assigned addresses from the dynamic pool, as reported by Daryl there is also inconsistency on what is expected to be inputted on dhcp6 vs dhcp4 and the leases page shows the device as offline.